 Raymond Flynn Marine Park Redevelopment

-Northern Avenue serves as a major truck route through South Boston’s Raymond Flynn Marine Park, linking the Seaport, Black Falcon Cruise Terminal and local tech industries.
-As part of a larger program to improve safety and accommodate a diverse mix of road users, including pedestrian and cyclists, STV reimagined Northern Avenue as a complete street – creating a model that balances traditional industry with emerging sectors within an urban space.
+Northern Avenue is a critical truck route through South Boston’s Raymond Flynn Marine Park, linking the Seaport, the Black Falcon Cruise Terminal and surrounding tech and industrial districts.
+As part of a broader program to improve safety and better accommodate pedestrians, cyclists and transit users, STV reimagined Northern Avenue as a complete street that balances long‑standing industrial activity with the needs of emerging commercial and residential growth.
+The redesign creates a modern multimodal corridor that supports the park’s role as a major employment hub.

 Balancing the needs of diverse users to upgrade a high-traffic corridor into a complete street.